Skip to main content

 How much does a personal trainer cost in Kuching?

 Personal training in Kuching ranges from RM100 to RM200 per session for 1-on-1 training.
-Small group training is more affordable at RM60-120 per session.
+Small group training is more affordable at RM60-120 per person per session (bring your own group).
 Prices vary based on trainer experience and package size.

 Do I need a gym membership to hire a personal trainer?